kunwarpradip/TTLoRAMoE-SC25/README.md

 Then, in `main()` function, we change the `dataload_type` into `single` and pass the dataset name through cli as:
 `python Artifact_1.3/adapterfusion.py --workers 8 --gpus 4 --dataset mrpc`
 '# for --dataset , options are provided above in the note

+### Experiment 5 to support Contribution 5:
+#### Training MoE in Mixed Dataset

+All the process are same as above as mentioned in Experiment 4, in here we change the `dataload_type` into `multiple` as the option and this loads the mixture of the dataset mentioned in `multiple_datasets` list.
+And we change the `multiple_datasets` list with the datasets to be combined of the experts present in the `experts_list`.